Shriya-Padhi/100-Days-of-Code-Python/Day 4/README.md

 Start the game by asking the player:

 *"What do you choose?
 Type 0 for Rock, 1 for Paper or 2 for Scissors."*

-The game is played where players deliver hand signals that will represent the elements of the game; rock, paper and scissors.
+*The computer too generates an input.*
 The outcome of the game is determined by 3 simple rules:

 ```
 Rock wins against scissors.